cs190/cs190-ps1/README.md

 4. (3 pts) The implementation of drawRect is incomplete.
 It needs a loop that will draw the 15 seven-segment components (SSCs).
 Go to the implementation of drawRect in Display.swift, read the comments I left there, and complete the implementation.

-5. (3 pts) This is the first time you've used git.
-So just getting the git round trip working is a significant part of the homework.
-If you got through step 1,  your changes to your fork of the repository.
-You are going to use the shell again.
+5. As you did in Step 1, you are going to use the shell again.
 There are three smallish steps to getting your changes committed.
 First, you need to "add" the changes you made in Xcode to the local repository.
 This makes your local repository aware of the changes.
 Once all the changes have been added, then you commit the changes.
 Finally you "push" the changes to your fork on GitHub.
 Below are the commands step by step.
 In the last step, I delete the working directory.
 The stuff you type is the stuff following each $ sign:

     ```
     ~$ cd ~/Classwork/cs190-ps1